Wage and Hour Division (WHD)

 Are there any other exceptions to the three-fourths rule calculation?

 Yes.
 If the worker fails to work any hours that the employer offers (up to a maximum of the number of hours specified in the job order for a workday), then the employer may still count them toward the three-fourths guarantee.
 For instance, if the job order states that the worker is expected to work five eight-hour days each week and the employer offers that much work but the worker fails to work two days, then the employer can count those two days as hours offered in calculating whether each period of guaranteed employment has been met.
 However, if the same employer offered ten hours on single day instead of eight and the worker did not work the extra two hours, those two hours cannot be counted toward the three-fourths guarantee.

-Also, an H-2B employer’s obligation to fulfill the three-fourths guarantee changes if the worker is terminated for cause or voluntarily abandons the job before the end of the employment period and the employer notifies the Office of Foreign Labor Certification and the Department of Homeland Security within two days.
+Also, an H-2B employer’s obligation to fulfill the three-fourths guarantee changes if the worker is terminated for cause or voluntarily abandons the job before the end of the employment period and the employer notifies the Office of Foreign Labor Certification (and the Department of Homeland Security in the case of an H-2B worker) within two days.
 In either of these cases, the worker is not entitled to the three-fourths guarantee after the last full 12- or 6-week period before his or her voluntary abandonment or termination for cause.